Community Events & News

 - Using a sunscreen too?
 Apply that first, then repellent second.

 In the U.S., the EPA has not evaluated most of the commonly known natural repellents for effectiveness.
-Examples of these ingredients include citronella oil, cedar oil, geranium oil, peppermint and peppermint oil, pure oil of lemon eucalyptus, soybean oil.
-The CDC recommends that you use an insect repellent containing an active ingredient shown both to be safe and effective.
+Examples include citronella oil, cedar oil, geranium oil, peppermint and peppermint oil, pure oil of lemon eucalyptus, soybean oil.
+The CDC recommends using an insect repellent containing an active ingredient shown both to be safe and effective.

 NBC Health & Wellness Festival

 WEST HARTFORD — Retired U.S. Army Lt.
 Colonel, Dr. Michael Gutman was the guest speaker for the 2015 Veterans Day Ceremony at the Connecticut Veterans Memorial West Hartford.
 The American Legion Post 96, West Hartford organized and hosted the ceremony.